ummshsh/cmdblockbuster/README.md

 - [x] Icon for xaml project
 - [x] Tests (maybe?)
 - [x] Make more appropriate layout in xaml
+- [x] Read about fourth kick upgrading simple move to diffucult move, so it won't break the combo and b2b counter
 - [ ] RotateLeftOrRight(): Make default rotation as part of kicks table so this methodd can be simplified
 - [ ] use Debug.WriteLineIf everywhere and look at config for toggle
 - [ ] Make XAML window resizable